brandonmarshal/lsx-demo-theme/logs/week14/logs-week14-day5.md

 -   1.0 hrs – Finding plugin lessons and completing them.
 Also read through relevant section in the plugin handbook.
 -   1.5 hrs - Working on my original plugin and make adjustments as mentioned above.
 Tested and working.
 -   1.0 hrs - troubleshooting my google maps block on my plugin, it does not want to register on wordpress
+-   0.25 hrs - Updating the Intern Doc with a CHANGELOG tab.

 ---